 reliability notes

-pseudocoder is built for the moment where an agent makes a real edit to your codebase. the goal is simple: you can say "no" safely, and "yes" confidently.
+pseudocoder is built for the moment where an agent makes a real edit to your codebase. whether you're on the couch or on the go, you can say "no" safely and "yes" confidently.

 the core idea